enesbcs/rpieasy/README.md

 Based on Python 3.x and Raspberry PI (Raspbian Linux) this project tries to mimic the magnificent [ESPEasy](https://www.letscontrolit.com/wiki/index.php/ESPEasy) project functions.
 Main goal is to create a multisensor device, that can be install and setup quickly.

-:warning:THIS IS A BETA TEST VERSION!:warning:

-Expect major changes in later versions that may cause incompatibility with earlier versions!

-Currently feedbacks and test results needed to fix core functions.
-New plugins and controllers may be added to expose hidden bugs. :)

 # Requirements
 - Debian/Ubuntu/Raspbian Linux
 - Python3